gwleuverink/clickup-time-tracker/PRIVACY.md

 *   **ClickUp**

     The Service is nothing but a UI layer on top of ClickUp API's.
 This means any time tracking entries you create or edit are synced with ClickUp directly.

     Their Privacy Policy can be viewed at [https://clickup.com/privacy](https://clickup.com/privacy)

 *   **Sentry**

-    We collect data about application errors & crash reports with Sentry Their Privacy Policy can be viewed at [https://www.sentry.com/privacy-policy](https://www.sentry.com/privacy-policy)
+    We collect data about application errors & crash reports with Sentry.

+    Their Privacy Policy can be viewed at [https://www.sentry.com/privacy-policy](https://www.sentry.com/privacy-policy)